cassioplima/cassioplima.github.io/_posts/2019-11-10-Jarvis - Hackthebox.md

 ![](https://raw.githubusercontent.com/cassioplima/cassioplima.github.io/master/images/jarvis/Captura%20de%20tela%20em%202019-11-10%2003-15-33.png)

-#### with a little search in the page, I found a suspect link and decided to try to force SQL with a single quote and received a weird result...
+#### By doing a little search in the page, I found a suspect link and decided to try forcing the SQL with a single quote and received a weird result…

 ![](https://raw.githubusercontent.com/cassioplima/cassioplima.github.io/master/images/jarvis/quartos.png)

 #### I've used the dirb to enumerate directories, but dirbuster and gobuster would work too.
-We see that the dirb found some pages, that's good.
+We saw that the dirb found some pages, that's good.
 But the page what we interested to is `/phpmyadmin`

 ![](https://raw.githubusercontent.com/cassioplima/cassioplima.github.io/master/images/jarvis/Captura%20de%20tela%20em%202019-11-10%2002-19-10.png)